 Why are temper tantrums so difficult for parents to handle?
 Any parent will already know the answer to this question.
-So here’s a list of things a parent can do while dealing with their little one’s tantrums.
+So here’s a list of things a parent can do while dealing with their little one’s tantrums:

 Screaming at a child who is having a temper tantrum only makes the tantrum worse.
 Set a positive example for children by controlling your own emotions.

 Take a few deep breaths, and take at least 30 seconds to decide how you will handle the tantrum.

 Focus the child’s attention on something else.
 Remove the child from an unsafe situation such as climbing on the tables and offer him something else to play with.

-Remove the child from the situation.
 Take the child to a quiet, private place away from other children to calm down.
 Avoid trying to reason with a screaming child.
 It doesn’t work.
 Stay nearby until the child has calmed down.
 Then you can talk about the problem, or return to other activities.

 Tantrums really are a cry for attention from most children.
-Some children don’t know why they are so angry and as a parent you need to make sure your little one knows that you disapprove of their behavior, but that you still care for them.
+Some children don’t even know why they are so angry half of the time.
+And, as a parent, you need to make sure your little one knows that you disapprove of this kind of behaviour but at the same time, also show that you still care for them.

 Download the Mai app to improve your skill in controlling impulses.